5 Practical Ways That Everyday Users Improve Their Cybersecurity

 The Importance Of Incident Plans, Backup, And Recovery

 Despite the prevalence of security software and increased awareness, data breaches still happen frequently.
-Back up your data regularly to encrypted cloud, offline drives (or, ideally both) so you can recover quickly from ransomware, device failure or accidental deletion.
-It can be difficult to keep a clear head in the event of a breach so create an incident plan that includes knowing how to freeze financial and other accounts, wipe a lost device, and restore backups.
-Finally, review your security posture every few months to keep your defenses current.
+Back up your data regularly to an encrypted cloud and offline drives (or, ideally, both).
+This way, you can recover quickly from ransomware, device failure, or accidental deletion.
+It can be difficult to keep a clear head in the event of a breach.
+Therefore, create an incident plan that includes knowing how to freeze financial and other accounts, wipe a lost device, and restore backups.

 Cybersecurity Is An Ongoing Habit